conradwt/rails-setup-guide-for-windows/README.md

 Note: change your `your-user-name` to the one being used on Windows and Ubuntu.

-20. In Vagrant, copy SSH keys from Vagrant to Window 10 Pro
+20. In Vagrant, copy SSH keys to the shared directory

 ```bash
 cp -r $HOME/.ssh $HOME/src/.